Sahil-Bagdi/Computer-Vision-Project-PCB-Test-Point-Pad-Detection/README.md

 # Computer Vision Project: PCB Test Point Pad Detection

 ## Overview
-In this project, I developed and compared various machine learning models (Logistic Regression, Decision Trees, Random Forests, Artificial Neural Networks) to detect test-point pads on PCB images.
+In this project, I developed and compared various machine learning models (K-Means Clustering, Logistic Regression, Decision Trees, Random Forests, Artificial Neural Networks) to detect test-point pads on PCB images.
 The highest accuracy, approaching 100%, was achieved using an Artificial Neural Network (ANN).

 ### Data Source:
 The data used for this project was sourced from Kaggle: